dCdV47/kafky-event-driven-chat/README.md

     participant EventStore
     participant ReadModel

+    rect rgba(15, 47, 2, 0.7)
-    Frontend->>Gateway: Sends 'chat.message.new' event
+    Frontend->>Gateway: User sends a message and Frontend sends the 'chat.message.new' event end

-    rect rgb(240, 248, 255)
+    %% A dark, semi-transparent blue background color %% rect rgba(28, 44, 73, 0.7)
     note over Gateway,EventStore: 🧠 Backend Event Flow Gateway->>EventBus: 0.
-Publishes 'incoming-message' event on the EventBus EventBus-->>EventBus: 1.
-(OPTIMISTIC EVENT) Notifies 'incoming-message' (no one is listening) EventBus->>EventStore: 2.
-Saves 'incoming-message' to the EventStore ('event_log' table) EventBus-->>EventBus: 3.
-(GUARANTEED EVENT) After saving, notifies 'incoming-message-KAFKED'
+Publishes the 'incoming-message' event to the EventBus EventBus-->>EventBus: 1.
+(OPTIMISTIC EVENT) Notifies 'incoming-message' (nobody is listening) EventBus->>EventStore: 2.
+Saves 'incoming-message' in the EventStore ('event_log' table) EventBus-->>EventBus: 3.
+(GUARANTEED EVENT) After saving it, notifies 'incoming-message-KAFKED'

     EventBus->>PersistenceService: 4.
 PersistenceService listens for 'incoming-message-KAFKED'
     PersistenceService-->>EventStore: 5.
 Retrieves the event directly from the EventStore (single source of truth) EventStore-->>PersistenceService:
     PersistenceService->>ReadModel: 6.
-Projects and persists the content of the retrieved event into the ReadModel ('messages' table)
+Projects and persists the content of the retrieved event in the ReadModel ('messages' table)
     PersistenceService->>EventBus: 7.
-After persisting, publishes 'message-projected' on the EventBus
+After it's persisted, publishes 'message-projected' to the EventBus

     EventBus-->>DispatcherService: 8.
 (OPTIMISTIC EVENT) Notifies 'message-projected' before saving it to the EventStore DispatcherService->>Frontend: 9.
 Listens for 'message-projected' and broadcasts the message to the recipient without waiting for the guaranteed 'message-projected-KAFKED' event end

-    rect rgb(255, 250, 240)
+    %% A dark, semi-transparent yellow/ochre background color %%
+    rect rgba(87, 72, 34, 0.7)
     note over Frontend,IndexedDB: 💫 Frontend Optimistic Update Frontend->>Frontend: 1.
 Renders the message in the UI instantly Frontend->>IndexedDB: 2.
-Then saves the message in the background end
+Saves the message in the background end
 ```

 *Note: The EventBus intercepts published events and ALWAYS notifies with a **Double-Emit**:

 **Eager Emit**: When the event is published (OPTIMISTIC EVENT)

 **Kafked Emit**: After the event has been saved in the EventStore (GUARANTEED EVENT)

 ### ✨ Subscription Strategy: Speed vs. Reliability